dmccreary/atam/README.md

-# atam
-Content for my course in architecture tradeoff analysis methods .
+# README file for microsite